 Customer service?
 You bet.

-Every leader at your company — and every department they run — needs to think like your customer.
+Every leader at your company — and every department they run — needs to understand your customer.
 After all, this affects messaging, strategic direction, communication, sales strategy, and more.

 What follows are three common errors that I’ve seen in companies I’ve worked with — as well as steps you can take to solve them.
 Understanding how to correct these assumptions can help you take off your blinders and start to see.